alexpghayes/gsoc_moma_application/README.md

 -   Implemented the L1 penalized rank 1 SFPCA algorithm in C++ using Armadillo
 -   Wrapped the C++ implementation with `Rcpp`
 -   Tested both implementations with `testthat`
--   Passed `R CMD check` with no warnings or errors
+-   Passed `R CMD check` with no warnings or errors on Linux & Windows

 **This application is in progress and is not yet complete**

+TODO:

+-   How to get rid of the R CMD check NOTE on registering native routines
+-   C++ cleanup as per comments in `sfpca.cpp`